Highlights from Why Buddhism is True by Robert Wright

 • One of the take-home lessons of Buddhist philosophy is that feelings just are.
 If we accepted their arising and subsiding as part of life, rather than reacting to them as if they were deeply meaningful, we’d often be better off.
 Learning to do that is a big part of what mindfulness meditation is about.

-• Feelings are designed to encode judgements about things in our environment.
+• Feelings are designed to encode judgments about things in our environment.

 • True, pure enlightenment, in this view, is like what mathematicians call an asymptote: something you can get closer and closer to but never quite reach.